aerographql/documentation/source/_posts/getting-started.md

 This guide will provide you a step by step tutorial to setup a full GraphQL server that will provide an API to manipulate a multiple users todo list.

-*In this tutorial, i'm using yarn, but this will of course work the same with npm.*
+*In this tutorial, i'm using yarn.
+This will work the same with npm.*

 > This tutorial assume you are already familiar with GraphQL schema definition and Typescript.
-If you are not, first read [this documentation](http://graphql.org/learn/schema/) for the GraphQL part and [this introduction](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html) for Typescript
+If you are not, first read [this documentation about GraphQL Schema](http://graphql.org/learn/schema/) and [this documentation or a Typescript intro](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html)

-**The full source code for this tutorial can be found {% post_link getting-started-code here %}**
+**The full source code for this tutorial can be found {% post_link code/getting-started here %}**

 ## Setup

 First setup a new nodejs project with **Typescript**.
-We also install [**ts-node**](https://github.com/TypeStrong/ts-node) as it will make our life easier later on.
+We also install [**ts-node**](https://github.com/TypeStrong/ts-node) as it will make our life easier.

 ```
 mkdir todo